Monetary Regimes and Trade before the Classical Gold Standard: Evidence from the Latin Monetary Union: Historical context

-To address this issue, LMU members agreed to amend the original convention by introducing a ``liquidation clause'': in the event of the dissolution of the LMU, each member state was obligated to repurchase its own large silver coins held by other members at face value. \citet{Willis:01}, one of the most famous LMU contemporary analyst suggested that ``the ratification of the treaty of 1885 really meant the abrogation of the Latin Union''.
-Since 1885 onward, there has been broad consensus on the little relevance of the LMU, despite it being formally dissolved only in 1927.
+To address this issue, LMU members agreed to amend the original convention by introducing a ``liquidation clause'': in the event of the dissolution of the LMU, each member state was obligated to repurchase its own large silver coins held by other members at face value. \citet{Willis:01}, one of the most prominent historical analysts of the LMU, suggested that ``the ratification of the treaty of 1885 really meant the abrogation of the Latin Union''.
+From 1885 onward, there has been broad consensus on the limited relevance of the LMU, despite its formal dissolution only in 1927.